-If you've been snuggled up at home with your family for the last week or two, by now you may have acquired a little shadow... someone who always wants to be with you... and be you.
+Have you ever noticed you have a little shadow... someone who always wants to be with you... and be you.
 Your little shadow finds you endlessly fascinating and is eager to do what you do, even if it's just tidying up around the house.
-For little ones, washing the windows or folding the laundry is the farthest thing from drudgery.
+Washing the windows or folding the laundry is the farthest thing from drudgery.
 To them it's challenging, intriguing, and just plain fun.
 And they get to be with you!
 What could be better than that?

 Taking a walk in your shoes is an important part of your child's development particularly in the toddler years.
 This is the beginnings of role play, and the role they want to play is you.